-This line enables DNSSEC validation, the act of chasing down signatures and keys, making sure they are authentic. in BIND, and no manual key configuration is needed.
-There are three possible choices:
+This "auto" line enables automatic DNSSEC trust anchor configuration using the managed-keys feature.
+In this case, no manual key configuration is needed.
+There are three possible choices for the dnssec-validation option:

 - yes: DNSSEC validation is enabled, but a trust anchor must be manually configured.
+No validation will actually take place until you have manually configured at least one trusted key.
 This is the default. - no: DNSSEC validation is disabled, and recursive server will behave in the "old fashioned" way of performing insecure DNS lookups. - auto: DNSSEC validation is enabled, and a default trust anchor (included as part of BIND) for the DNS root zone is used.

 Let's discuss the difference between yes and auto.
-If you set it to yes (the default), the trust anchor will need to be manually defined and maintained using the trusted-key statement in the configuration file; if you set it to auto (as shown in the example), then no further action should be required as BIND includes a copy1 of the root key.
+If you set it to yes (the default), the trust anchor will need to be manually defined and maintained using the trusted-keys statement in the configuration file; if you set it to auto (as shown in the example), then no further action should be required as BIND includes a copy1 of the root key.
 When set to auto, BIND will automatically keep the keys (also known as trust anchors, which we will look at in Section 3.4) up-to-date without intervention from the DNS administrator.